If you get a new phone it is important to make sure you remove your personal information from your old phone, once your new phone is set up.

 Here’s some tips on how to remove your personal information once you have set up your new phone.

-See how to set up the PTSB app on your new phone.
+See guide on how to set up the PTSB App on your new phone.

 If you're going to trade in or sell your phone, the first thing you should do is back up your data to your new phone or your computer.